TrueBlocks/trueblocks-core/src/apps/chifra/internal/blocks/README.md

-  -B, --topic strings     for the --logs option only, filter logs to show only those with this topic(s) -i, --withdrawals       export the withdrawals from the block as opposed to the block data -a, --articulate        for the --logs option only, articulate the retrieved data if ABIs can be found -r, --big_range uint    for the --logs option only, allow for block ranges larger than 500 (default 500) -U, --count             display only the count of appearances for --addrs or --uniq -H, --ether             specify value in ether
+  -B, --topic strings     for the --logs option only, filter logs to show only those with this topic(s) -i, --withdrawals       export the withdrawals from the block as opposed to the block data -a, --articulate        for the --logs option only, articulate the retrieved data if ABIs can be found -U, --count             display only the count of appearances for --addrs or --uniq -H, --ether             specify value in ether
   -w, --raw               report JSON data from the source with minimal processing